Justia Mississippi Supreme Court Opinion Summaries

 Scott v.
 Mississippi

 Kendrick Scott was on trial for robbery.
 While the State and his defense lawyer were selecting a jury, Scott proclaimed to the courtroom that he was “guilty as hell[!]”
 After hearing testimony from the robbery victims and listening to Scott’s recorded confession, the jury agreed.
-Scott had previously been convicted for robbery four other times.
-So based on these convictions, the judge sentenced Scott as a habitual offender to a mandatory term of life in prison.
+As this was Scott’s fourth robbery conviction, Scott was sentenced as a habitual offender to a mandatory term of life in prison.
 Scott appealed, arguing he was substantially and irreparably prejudiced by his own outburst during voir dire.
-Scott insistd the trial judge abused his discretion by denying his attorney’s request for a mistrial.
+Scott insisted the trial judge abused his discretion by denying his attorney’s request for a mistrial.
 To this, the Mississippi Supreme Court disagreed: "Because it was Scott who made the unprovoked outburst, from which he suffered no substantial prejudice, the trial judge did not abuse his discretion by denying a mistrial."
 View "Scott v.
 Mississippi" on Justia Law

 Posted in: